 So we implemented Continuous Integration.
 It gives us the confidence to deliver – great!
 Though, we are in a suboptimal situation.
 We do not yet have all the benefits that Continuous Integration should provide.
 How can we get the most out of it?
 Which additional practices are we missing and should we acquire?
 How can we raise the bar?

 Push Every Day is one of the six foundational practices to get started with Continuous Integration.
 No matter how, if we want to leverage the benefits of Continuous Integration to the fullest, integrating once per day will not make it.
 That is pertinent but inadequate.
 To raise the bar to the next level, we have to Commit Frequently.
 After all, the central premise of Continuous Integration is integrating early and often on Mainline.
+It enables speed of delivery.
+As a result, it accelerates feedback, amplifies quality, and allows us to recover quicker from production instabilities.

 It also reduces risks.
 If the build happens to break, it is fairly easy to find the root cause because the changeset is so small.
 Probably also, because we only introduced the failing change just minutes ago.
 We still have enough context to fix the build readily.
 Getting the build back to green within ten minutes becomes attainable.